northsack/F24_Team2_FormulaSAE/Reports/Experimental_Analysis - Final.md

 Evan Morse: Performed tests on the motor.

-Graham Robinson: Reviewed and Revised the report.
+Graham Robinson: Reviewed and revised the report.